krake747/advent-of-code/fsharp/README.md

 * `Aoc.Lib` – Contains shared library code and utility functions for solving puzzles.
 * `Aoc.Cli` – The command-line interface project that runs solutions and manages input.
+* `Aoc.Cli.Core` – Contains the shared configuration and HttpClient setup.

 ## Setup